mperham/girl_friday/README.md

 More Detail
 --------------------

 Please see the [girl_friday wiki](https://github.com/mperham/girl_friday/wiki) for more detail and advanced options and tuning.
+You'll find details on queue persistence with Redis, implementing clean shutdown, querying runtime metrics and SO MUCH MORE!

 Thanks